This article has links to products and services we love, which we may make commission from.

-Get lost in the 14,427-acre park with 66 miles of hiking trails, lush forests, three major waterfalls (and fifty smaller ones), where visitors can go hiking, camping, horseback riding, biking, white-water rafting, and even ride in a hot air balloon.
+Get lost in the 14,427-acre park with 66 miles of hiking trails, lush forests, and three major waterfalls (and fifty smaller ones), where visitors can go hiking, camping, horseback riding, biking, white-water rafting, and even ride in a hot air balloon.

-Letchworth Bird Conservation Area is within the park, Audubon enthusiasts should keep a look out for bald eagles, black-capped chickadees, great blue herons, pine warblers, turkey vultures, and yellow-billed cuckoos.
+Letchworth Bird Conservation Area is within the park, Audubon enthusiasts should keep a lookout for bald eagles, black-capped chickadees, great blue herons, pine warblers, turkey vultures, and yellow-billed cuckoos.

-The park also frequently holds events such as a monarch butterfly release, guided nature walks, a mushroom walk and more.
+The park also frequently holds events such as a monarch butterfly release, guided nature walks, a mushroom walk, and more.